ISAITB/docs-itb-ta/source/manageOrganisation/index.rst

 ========================

 .. note::
-    **Editing your organisation details:** The "Admin Organisation" presented here is a special organisation linked to your community that is used for testing purposes.
+    **Editing your organisation details:** The "Admin Organisation" presented here is a special organisation used for testing purposes.
 You would typically use it by configuring :ref:`conformance statements <manage_your_conformance_statements>` and :ref:`executing tests <execute_tests>` to :ref:`validate your testing setup <validate_test_setup>`.

 To view your organisation's information click the **My organisation** link from the side menu.
 The screen you